If you want the quickest and best way to see our tarpon fishing trip in Costa Rica, watch this video:

 I won’t bore you further with the details of our two unwanted and unscheduled nights in hotels in different parts of the world; instead I’ll get straight to the sport.
-It would be nice to report that the fishing and weather were great but sadly, adding insult to injury, neither came up to expectations!
-We suffered almost endless thunder, lightning and the sort of ‘stair-rod’ rain that only seems to occur abroad, losing virtually two days of action and having to come in to escape dramatic lightning storms on at least two occasions.
-Presumably because of these very unusual (almost unheard of) conditions in September/October, the baitfish did not seem to be in the river mouth as they normally are, and consequently neither were the tarpon in any numbers.
-The average catch for the week seemed to be one or two fish boated per angler, and poor James only hooked two tarpon, both of which jumped off almost immediately – hard going for the lad after my tales from last year!
+It would be nice to report that the fishing and weather were great.
+Sadly, adding insult to injury, neither came up to expectations!
+We suffered almost endless thunder, lightning and the sort of ‘stair-rod’ rain that only seems to occur abroad.
+This meant we lost virtually two days of action.
+We were forced to come in to escape dramatic lightning storms on at least two occasions.
+Presumably because of these very unusual (almost unheard of) conditions in September/October, the baitfish did not seem to be in the river mouth as they normally are.
+Consequently the tarpon were not there in any numbers.
+The average catch for the week seemed to be one or two fish boated per angler.
+Poor James only hooked two tarpon, both of which jumped off almost immediately – hard going for the lad after my tales from last year!

 I lived up to my ‘Lucky Green’ reputation, boating four tarpon between 100 and 150lbs and two 30lb jacks, which, in the circumstances, proved to be a good result.
 I believe the best of the week, which tells you how tough it was!
 Against all this, the hospitality, food, accommodation and service at the lodge left nothing to be desired, and the rum and fruit smoothies and ‘coco-locos’ prepared by the ever smiling bar-lady, Yvonne, helped in a big way to drown our sorrows.